You’ve come across the internet’s ultimate guide for rock climbing Morocco.

 Personally, I would avoid Morocco during these times if possible, as the prices elevate significantly (50%-100% in many cases).

-Where To Stay When Sport Climbing The Todra Gorge
+Where To Stay When Rock Climbing in the Todra Gorge

 Wild camping is permitted near the river at the entrance to the gorge right in front of the Mansour area.